 Ken Burns and Lynn Novick say their multi-part PBS documentary about the Vietnam War, which concluded this past week, was intended to unpack a complex conflict and to embark upon the process of healing and reconciliation.
 The series has catapulted the Vietnam War back into the national consciousness.
 But despite thousands of books, articles and films about this moment in our history, there remain many deeply entrenched myths.

-scrappy guerrilla force.
+The Viet Cong was a scrappy guerrilla force.

 "Vastly superior in tools and techniques, and militarily dominant over much of the world," historian Ronald Aronson described the hegemonic United States and the impudent rebels, "the Goliath sought to impose on David a peace favourable to his vision of the world."
 Recode recently compared the Viet Cong to Uber: "young, scrappy and hungry troops break rules and create new norms, shocking the enemy."